fbpx

 “It’s a great pleasure to present this compass to Bertrand Piccard.
 He has guided us throughout our odyssey and is now setting off on a new adventure with Climate Impulse.

-“The low-carbon technologies we have developed and tested are concrete demonstrators of the energy transition underway.
-They illustrate how innovation can transform mobility and steer us towards a more sustainable future.
-Each and every one of us is helping to pave the way towards a future that is more respectful of our planet,” said Victorien Erussard.
+“The low-carbon technologies we have developed and tested are concrete demonstrators of the energy transition underway – they illustrate how innovation can transform mobility and steer us toward a more sustainable future.
+Each of us is helping to pave the way toward a future that is more respectful of our planet,” said Victorien Erussard.

 “As exploration is a state of mind that must be perpetuated, this compass will go out again in 2028 in the cockpit of Climate Impulse, the hydrogen-powered plane that Raphaël Dinelli and I will pilot around the world, before guiding, I hope, even more pioneers in their quest for a world more respectful of Nature.”